-You can start a purchase order from wherever you already are - a Shopify order, your Products list, a product page, or the POS till - and Stockroom does the supplier-matching for you.
+You can start a purchase order from wherever you already are - a Shopify order, the Inventory page, a product page, or the POS till - and Stockroom does the supplier-matching for you.
 You can also order stock for several locations on a single PO.

 Every path below creates drafts.
 Nothing is ordered until you review and mark it as ordered.